graphicsdesk/spectate/README.md

 ## Setup

-Spectate is a [command line](https://vgkits.org/blog/what-is-a-terminal) tool like `ls` and `javac`.
+Spectate is a [command line tool](https://vgkits.org/blog/what-is-a-terminal) (just like `ls` and `javac`).
 The following steps download Spectate onto your computer and make it available on the command line.

 1. Clone the Spectate repository into your home directory and move into it: